 We each got one more snorkeling to go with this incredible master of the deep, except the second time was better as we were more prepared in terms of kicking and snorkeling!
 The conditions and whale shark sightings on the day dictate how long your time with the shark is, and how many goes you get!

-On the way back we spotted some more turtles and manta’s in the open ocean, stopped at a beautiful reef for a bit of snorkeling and dined on some fresh ceviche prepared by our captain.
-After we returned to the dock it was a quick and smooth transfer back to our hotel’s for a much-needed rest!
+On the way back, we spotted some more turtles, and manta’s in the open ocean, stopped at a beautiful reef for a bit of snorkeling, and dined on some fresh ceviche prepared by our Captain.
+After we returned to the dock, it was a quick and smooth transfer back to our hotel for a much-needed rest!
 An amazing day full of memories I will never forget – Yes, this is one Cancun Whale Shark Tour I can highly, highly recommended!

 “With such a sharp increase in tourists coming to visit the whale sharks, it is very important that people are aware of the rules for visiting them.
 They’re important not only to protect the whale sharks but also to keep tourists safe!”

-The only thing I could fault here was I would have liked to get a bit of background to the whale shark before-hand and therefore would have appreciated a quick 5 minute summary before we headed out (or while waiting for our turn) but as I said, the captain did answer all my questions and have accompanying pictures, maps and infographics on his phone!
+The only thing I could fault here was I would have liked to get a bit of background to the whale shark before-hand and therefore, would have appreciated a quick 5-minute summary before we headed out (or while waiting for our turn).
+Still, as I said, the Captain did answer all my questions and have accompanying pictures, maps and infographics on his phone!

 The boat was also one of the best out there and being a two-hull style was very stable – some of the other company’s boats look very old, much smaller with more people and we saw a lot of people being sick on them!

-Mexico Whale Shark offer’s transportation from any hotel of Riviera Maya, Playa del Carmen and Cancun in addition to Tulum Town, all of which as a fair bit closer – and there is no stress then finding your way to the port!
+Mexico Whale Shark offer’s transportation from any hotel of Riviera Maya, Playa del Carmen, and Cancun in addition to Tulum Town, all of which as a fair bit closer – and there is no stress with finding your way to the port!